 New Year is a time when we give a thought to our habits and lifestyle and perhaps decide a few changes would benefit our health and well-being.
-All changes should be sustainable and the reason for change should be for you.
-It is your health that should be your priority and we should all become more mindful of our food choices and feeding ourselves with what our bodies require not with what our head or mind dictates!
-Exercise should be a part of our daily routine and its importance for our bones, muscles, mobility, flexibility and mental health should be our motivation.
+All changes should be realistic and sustainable and the reason for change should be for a healthier you.
+It is your health and wellness that should be your priority and we should all become more mindful of our food choices and feed ourselves with the foods that our bodies need and not with what our mind dictates!
+Exercise should be a part of our daily routine and its importance for our bones, muscles, mobility, flexibility, anti-aging and mental health benefits should be our motivation.

 - Reduce refined sugar in your diet.
 Sugar contains empty calories and provides the body with no nutrition but causes an imbalance to our blood and stresses our pancreas.
 You don’t have to go looking into labels for hidden sugars but reduce the obvious sugar we are consuming.
 The recommended daily allowance for sugar is 6 teaspoons (24g).
 Have sugar free days!!

 - Limit your intake of processed food – food in its natural state should be eaten when possible.
-Food in this state are low calorie, contain their own enzymes which aids digestion and have no food labels that need to be checked!
+Foods in this state are low calorie, contain their own enzymes which aids digestion and they have no food labels that need to be checked!